PronounAPI/PronounAPI/README.md

 An API that allows users of various platforms to set their pronouns (with custom pronoun support), that also maintains compatibility with the original [pronoundb](https://github.com/cyyynthia/pronoundb.org) by cynthia

+## Docs

+I will write actual explinations of how this works later, but for now an openapi specification can be found at /openapi.json and a Swagger UI page can be found at /docs.

 ## Legal stuff